fastforwardlabs/blog_deprecated/_posts/2018-06-26-supercharging-classification-the-value-of-multitask-learning.md

 published: true
 ---

-## Supercharging Classification: The Value of Multi-task Learning

 Today's machines can identify objects in photographs, predict loan repayments or defaults, write short summaries of long articles, or recommend movies you may like.
 Up until now, machines have achieved mastery through laser-like focus; most